laulab-johnshopkins/evade/doc/source/index.rst

 It can find the volume of a pocket in an MD trajectory, suggest atom-atom distances as order parameters, and correlate an order parameter with dihedral motion.
 Source code can be found `here <https://github.com/DanielJamesEvans/volume_finder>`_.
-To see how to use the code, read the example Jupyter notebook that is included with the source code.
+To see how to use the code, read the Jupyter notebook in the ``example`` directory included with the source code.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Contents:

-   get_volumes.rst
+   troubleshooting.rst

 Indices and tables
 ==================